knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 So far, so good, right?
 Not too complicated.

-Now consider this: different devices like a Mac computer, an iPhone, a Samsung phone, and a Lenovo laptop have different parts made by various companies.
+Now consider this: different devices such as a Mac computer, an iPhone, a Samsung phone, and a Lenovo laptop have different hardware made by various companies.
 This means they each might run programs in their own unique way.
 Plus, we often connect extra devices like mice, keyboards, screens, or printers.

-Imagine if software developers had to make separate versions of a program for each different device – one for Lenovo, another for Apple, another for phones using a Qualcomm chip, and so on.
+Imagine if software developers had to make separate versions of a program for each different device – one for Lenovo, another for Apple, another for phones specifically using a Qualcomm chip, and so on.
 That would be exhausting!
-This is how things worked back in the 1970s and some of the 1980s.
+And this is actually how things were done back in the 1970s and some of the 1980s.

 This is where operating systems (or OS) come in.
-They act like a translator or a middleman, smoothing out the communication between the hardware (the physical parts of a computer) and software (the programs we run).
+They act like a translator, or a middleman, smoothing out the communication between the hardware and software.
 In simple terms, an operating system is low-level software that's specially designed to work closely with the actual hardware of a device.

 ![Operating System](./figures/software-hardware.jpg)
 *The operating system acts as an intermediary, facilitating seamless interaction between the user, software, and hardware components of a computer system.*

 The operating system abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
 It also provides regular everyday computer users with their familiar view of the computer: the GUI (pronounced as "Gee-You-Eye"), or Graphical User Interface.
-When we turn on a Windows computer, there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.
+When we turn on a Windows computer, there is a style of interface and layout that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

 Whether creating a new folder, running two programs simultaneously, saving a text document, or plugging a brand new mouse into the USB port, the operating system takes care of all this for us.
 The operating system takes care of anything that the user shouldn't have to worry about.
 For example, when was the last time you told your computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
-When did you last wonder where to save your essay file in storage?
+When did you last wonder where to save your essay file in your hard drive or SSD?
 Never.
-Just click "Save," and the operating system will handle the rest.
+Just pick a folder, click "Save," and the operating system will handle the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

 > Question: Do you know of any operating systems?
 What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies?
 Think of Apple devices, a Samsung smartphone, a Lenovo laptop, etc.

-While many recognize names like Microsoft's Windows, Apple's macOS/iOS, and Google's Android, Linux remains less spotlighted.
-Yet, it's everywhere, often operating behind the scenes.
-To understand Linux better, explore this (helpful article)[read this](https://opensource.com/resources/linux).

 ## The File System: A School Analogy